A PAW PATROL CHRISTMAS

 Miscellaneous Immorality:

-The villain and his kitties often lie and deceive the main characters.
-His plot to steal all the Christmas presents is greedy and envious.
+The villain and his kitties often lie and deceive the main characters, and plot to steal all the Christmas presents is greedy and envious.

 More Detail:

-A PAW PATROL CHRISTMAS, streaming on Paramount+, is a wholesome animated children’s Christmas special where the Paw Patrol must save all of Santa’s presents from being stolen by Mayor Humdinger, and Rubble learns Christmas is about more than receiving a gift.
+A PAW PATROL CHRISTMAS, streaming on Paramount+, is an animated children’s Christmas special where the Paw Patrol must save all of Santa’s presents from being stolen by Mayor Humdinger and Rubble must learn that Christmas is about more than receiving a gift.
 When Santa comes down with a cold, Rubble is horrified to learn there will be no presents this year.
 The Christmas-hating Mayor Humdinger sees an opportunity to steal all the presents in the North Pole.

 Ryder gets a video call from Mayor Goodway.
 She is not calling for a problem; she is calling because she needs help getting the star on a very tall Christmas tree.
 The Paw Patrol, with their newly decorated vehicles, gear up, and everyone has a job.
 Sliding down into their cars, they arrive at the massive tree in the town center.
 It takes everyone’s help to get it up, including a helicopter.
 They light the tree successfully, and they know Santa will love it.